telerik/report-server-docs/knowledge-base/configuring-iis-website-to-work-over-https.md

 ## Description
-The Telerik Report Server is a Web application running on the IIS, and you may configure it to run under secure protocol as any other Web application.
+The Telerik Report Server is a Web application running on IIS server, and the configuration to run under secure protocol is the same as with any other IIS Web application.
 There are several approaches for configuring IIS website to work over HTTPS.
-You can select one depending on the version of the server.
+Select one depending on the version of the server.

 ## Solution
-Note that a new certificate is needed while configuring.
+Note that a SSL certificate is required.
 - [How To Set Up an HTTPS Service in IIS](https://support.microsoft.com/en-us/help/324069/how-to-set-up-an-https-service-in-iis) from **Microsoft**;
 - [Setting up IIS with HTTPS Binding](https://www.codeproject.com/Tips/722979/Setting-up-IIS-with-HTTPS-Binding) from **Code Project**;
 - [Enable HTTPS on IIS](https://brianflove.com/2014/12/02/enable-https-on-iis/)